 He claims that at the moment more then 20 of his reported vulnerabilities are still being validated by Paypal and it will not be a proper time to disclose the types of vulnerabilities.

-However, money is not the only thing awarded to Rafay, Paypal has also offered him a job as a Senior Pentester A.K.A SecurityNinja in their HQ at San Jose, USA.
+However, money is not the only thing awarded to Rafay, Paypal has also offered him a job as a Senior Pentester A.K.A SecurityNinja in their HQ in San Jose, USA.

 Here is another screenshot of an email conversation between Rafay and a Paypal representative Colley Grace regarding job officer at PayPal.